 Where to celebrate a victory: Walk-On's Bistreaux and Bar is located around the corner to the LSU stadium and their tailgates and post-game concerts are not to miss.
 They've also been named ESPN’s No. 1 Sports Bar in America.

-Mascot: Bulldogs Conference: Western Athletic Conference
+Mascot: Bulldogs Conference: Conference USA

 Did you know: In the 1960s, NFL great Terry Bradshaw played second-string quarterback behind Phil Robertson.
 Robertson gave up the game, with a year of eligibility left, to pursue his passion for duck hunting.
 His family can be seen on A&E’s Duck Dynasty.